 Although periodontal disease (gum disease) is associated with halitosis, there are numerous other causes such as, by far the most common cause is the presence of bacteria on the teeth and tongue that can produce unpleasant and very toxic chemicals.
-These components of halitosis are primarily hydrogen sulphide (a rotten egg smell) and methyl mercaptan (a fecal or metallic odour) as well as dimethyl sulphide (the smell of rotting cabbage).
+These components of halitosis are primarily hydrogen sulfide (a rotten egg smell) and methyl mercaptan (a fecal or metallic odor) as well as dimethyl sulfide (the smell of rotting cabbage).
 Collectively they are called volatile Sulphur compounds or VSCs.
-The offensive odours of VSCs indicate the presence of an oral infection.
+The offensive odors of VSCs indicate the presence of an oral infection.

-Other Causes are health challenges such as diabetes, kidney failure, sinusitis, allergies, postnasal drip, hiatus hernia, alcohol, prescription drugs (dry mouth), hormonal changes, and stress and often overlooked in many diagnosis is mineral imbalances which result in acid saliva of the oral environment resulting in bacteria overgrowth.
+Other Causes are health challenges such as diabetes, kidney failure, sinusitis, allergies, postnasal drip, hiatus hernia, alcohol, prescription drugs (dry mouth), hormonal changes, and stress and often overlooked in many diagnoses is mineral imbalances which result in the acid saliva of the oral environment resulting in bacterial overgrowth.

 To assess and treat your oral health challenge, we provide the following:

 - Evaluation of your dental and health history

 - Saliva pH mineral screening

 - Examination of your mouth and throat to determine if inflammation is contributing to bad breath

 - Natural pH balancing tooth powder

 - Lab mineral test interpretation for mineral status